karlo-babic/gamedev/1-Init.md

 ## Build the project
 - To build the project:
-    - Click on File > Build Settings > Add Open Scenes > Build
+    - Click on File > Build Settings > Add Open Scenes > Build.
     - Execute the exe to run the game.
     - Alt-f4 to exit the game.
 - The entire project is a few hundred megabytes, but most of the memory is taken up by the Library folder.